ray-project/ray/doc/source/cluster/kubernetes-manual.rst

 Manually Deploying a Static Cluster
 ===================================

-This document gives an example of how to manually deployi a non-autoscaling Ray cluster on Kubernetes.
+This document gives an example of how to manually deploy a non-autoscaling Ray cluster on Kubernetes.

 To learn about deploying an autoscaling Ray cluster using :ref:`Ray's Kubernetes operator<k8s-operator>`, read :ref:`here<k8s-operator>`.